-1 clause.
-The other half of the principal passes to S's estate for distribution to S's intestate heirs.
-2 3 Example 3.
-Same facts as Example 2, except that S released the power before dying 4 intestate.
+Example 3.
+Same facts as Example 2, except that S released the power before dying intestate.
 Half of the principal passes under the gift-in-default clause.
+The other half of the principal passes to D or to D's transferee or successor in interest.

+In addition to governing a released general power, subparagraph (2)(B) also applies to the special case of an unexercised general power that is general only because it is exercisable in favor of creditors, but not exercisable in favor of the powerholder or the powerholder's estate.
+This type of general power is sometimes used in generation-skipping transfer tax planning.
+In such a case, unappointed property passes under the gift-in-default clause (paragraph (1)) or, if there is no gift-in-default clause or to the extent it is ineffective, under a reversionary interest to the donor or the donor's transferee or successor in interest (subparagraph (2)(B)).

-The other half of the 5 principal passes to D or to D's transferee or successor in interest.
-6 7 The rules of this Section are consistent with, and this Comment draws on, Restatement 8 Third of Property: Wills and Other Donative Transfers § 19.22 and the accompanying 9 Commentary.
-10 11 SECTION 311.
-DISPOSITION OF UNAPPOINTED PROPERTY UNDER 12 RELEASED OR UNEXERCISED NONGENERAL POWER.
-If a power holder releases or 13 fails to exercise a nongeneral power of appointment: 14 (1) the gift-in-default clause controls the disposition of the unappointed property; or 15 (2) if there is no gift-in-default clause or it is ineffective, the unappointed property: 16 (A) passes to the permissible appointees, if: 17 (i) the permissible appointees are defined and limited; and 18 (ii) the terms of the instrument creating the power of appointment do not 19 manifest a contrary intent; or 20 (B) if there is no taker under subparagraph (A), passes under a reversionary 21 interest to the donor or the donor's transferee or successor in interest.
-22 Comment 23 24 To the extent that the holder of a nongeneral power releases or fails to exercise the power, thus causing the power to lapse, the gift-in-default clause controls the disposition of the 25 26 unappointed property to the extent that the gift-in-default clause is effective.
-27 28 To the extent that the gift-in-default clause is nonexistent or ineffective, the unappointed 29 property passes to the permissible appointees of the power (including those who are substituted 30 for permissible appointees under an antilapse statute), if the permissible appointees are "defined 31 and limited" (on the meaning of this term of art, see the Comment to Section 204) and the donor 32 has not manifested an intent that the permissible appointees shall receive the appointive property 33 only so far as the power holder elects to appoint it to them.
-This rule of construction is based on the assumption that the donor intends the permissible appointees of the power to have the benefit 34 35 of the property.
-The donor focused on transmitting the appointive property to the permissible method of transfer, the donor's underlying intent to pass the appointive property to the defined appointees through an appointment, but if the power holder fails to carry out this particular and limited class of permissible appointees should be carried out.
+The rules of this section are essentially consistent with, and this Comment draws on, Restatement Third of Property: Wills and Other Donative Transfers § 19.22 and the accompanying Commentary.

+SECTION 311.
+DISPOSITION OF UNAPPOINTED PROPERTY UNDER

+RELEASED OR UNEXERCISED NONGENERAL POWER.
+To the extent a powerholder

+- releases, ineffectively exercises, or fails to exercise a nongeneral power of appointment: - (1) the gift-in-default clause controls the disposition of the unappointed property; or

+(2) if there is no gift-in-default clause or to the extent the clause is ineffective, the unappointed property: (A) passes to the permissible appointees if: (i) the permissible appointees are defined and limited; and (ii) the terms of the instrument creating the power do not manifest a contrary intent; or (B) if there is no taker under subparagraph (A), passes under a reversionary interest to the donor or the donor's transferee or successor in interest.

+To the extent the powerholder of a nongeneral power releases, ineffectively exercises, or fails to exercise the power, thus causing the power to lapse, the gift-in-default clause controls the disposition of the unappointed property to the extent the gift-in-default clause is effective.

+To the extent the gift-in-default clause is nonexistent or ineffective, the unappointed property passes to the permissible appointees of the power-including those who are substituted for permissible appointees under an antilapse statute (see Section 306)-if the permissible appointees are "defined and limited" (on the meaning of this term of art, see the Comment to Section 205) and the donor has not manifested an intent that the permissible appointees shall receive the appointive property only so far as the powerholder elects to appoint it to them.
+This rule of construction is based on the assumption that the donor intends the permissible appointees of the power to have the benefit of the property.
+The donor focused on transmitting the appointive property to the permissible appointees through an appointment, but if the powerholder fails to carry out this particular method of transfer, the donor's underlying intent to pass the appointive property to the defined and limited class of permissible appointees should be carried out.
 Subparagraph (2)(A) effectuates the donor's underlying intent by implying a gift in default of appointment to the defined and limited class of permissible appointees.